atroxaper/p6-LogP6-Blog-Example/README.md

 }
 ```

-We add log as a class field in Calculator and use `$?CLASS.^name` as logger trait.
+We add a Logger as a class attribute in Calculator and use `$?CLASS.^name` as logger trait.
 Using class name as logger trait is a good practice to allow simpler loggers
 configuration.
 Note that we do not need to configure logger in Calculator class
-and `use` LogP6 module without any tags.
-The same we can add a logger to Prime
+and are using LogP6 module without tags.
+In the same way we can add a logger to Prime
-(for example with `debug` level).
+(for example, with `debug` level).
 After that the script output can look like:

 ```bash
 [23:25:20][DEBUG] check prime for 73